 The Summer University is part of The Courtauld Institute of Art’s widening participation initiative, funded by a charitable trust to give students who attend a non-selective state school or a FE college the opportunity to find out more about Art History and the possibilities of studying the subject at degree level.

-Applications for this year’s Art History Summer University are now closed
+Applications for this year’s Art History Summer University will open soon!

 - Be a current Year 12, AS Level student

 - Have a broad interest in visual culture

 - Be interested in subjects such as History, English Literature, Art, Classics, Languages and Politics (or other subjects that involve essay writing, research and presentations)

 - Be considering applying to Higher Education Institutions in Year 13